Kew Jaliens

-Kew Raffique Jaliens (born 15 September 1978) is a Dutch former footballer who played as a defender.
+Kew Raffique Jaliens (born 15 September 1978) is a Dutch former professional footballer who played as a defender.

 Club career

 Sparta

-Kew Jaliens started his career at Sparta and made his league debut at age of 18 in a 2–1 away win over FC Groningen on 25 May 1997.
+Kew Jaliens started his career at Sparta and made his league debut aged 18 in a 2–1 away win over FC Groningen on 25 May 1997.
 In the following 1997–98 season, Jaliens became a regular in the starting lineup.
 He finished his career at Sparta with 68 league appearances scoring 4 goals.

 Willem II

 Jaliens signed for Willem II in 1999 and made his league debut on 28 August in a match against FC Den Bosch.
 He scored his first goal on 3 February 2001 in a match against FC Twente Enschede.

 AZ

 In 2004 Jaliens signed for AZ and made his league debut in a 1–1 draw with SC Heerenveen on 14 August.
 He scored his first goal for AZ on 16 March 2005 in a match against Vitesse Arnhem.
 In July 2007 he signed a contract extension to 2012, with AZ director of football Marcel Brands, who described him as a "cornerstone of the team".
 Jaliens took a part in winning the Eredivisie and Dutch Super Cup in 2009.